INTERVIEW

 Interview by Melanie Meggs

-Alexandra Avlonitis began her journey with photography in 2015 after many years as a fine art painter.
-Schooled in the essential elements of painting - color, light and composition - it was not a difficult transition for Alexandra.
+As a native New Yorker, Alexandra was instantly drawn to the genre of street photography, captivated by the lively energy of the city and its various cultures.
+She was determined to capture the drama of public life that was unfolding before her eyes.
+Abandoning her paint brush in favor of a camera, she has since dedicated herself to mastering the art of photography.
 Whether inside the studio or out, the artistic tool box was the same.
 As a native New Yorker, the genre of street photography was such a natural fit for her.
 She will always be captivated by the hum and buzz of the street, the energy of unremitting commerce, the mash-up of peoples and different cultures.
-With a camera in place of a paint brush, Alexandra captures the endlessly fascinating drama unfolding in the public sphere.

 “I am not a landscape photographer or a portrait photographer.
 I am a street photographer.
 Moreover, I live in the crush of humanity that is NYC.
 If I want to make strong and compelling work I have to put myself out there - physically and creatively.
 I have to overcome my timidity daily, go forth with confidence and get close.”